USAFA-ECE/ece281-book/book/intro.md

 To be considered a "pass" you must earn **60%** of the available points for the assignment.

 - **Homeworks (HW)** are designed both as a preview and review of content.
-    There are *no deadline extensions* on HW (including SCA), with the exception of medical or family emergency.
 - **In-Class Exercises (ICE)** require you to develop a technical solution in VHDL, RISC-V, or on a breadboard.
-    They are designed to be completed during the 53-minute class period, but can be finished afterwords if need be.
+    They are designed to be completed during the 53-minute class period, but can be finished after class if more time is needed.
 - **Pre-Labs** are designed to help you complete the lab exercise, so must be submitted *before* the lab starts.
 - **Labs** include the code and demonstration for a lab exercise.
 The lab report is submitted separately, see below.

-Your ultimate grade for a category will simply be the average of passed vs. total assignments for that category.
+Your grade for a category will be the average of passed vs. total assignments for that category.
 For example, if you complete 6/7 ICEs, you will earn $6/7=85\%$ for ICEs.

 ### Lab Reports